Devang-sharma609/docker-practice/README.md

 Traditional deployment (VMs, manual setups) had issues like:

 - “Works on my machine” problems
-- Heavy virtual machines (VMs) with separate OS
+- Heavy virtual machines (VMs) with separate OS (imagine  running a separate VM for each part of your app😭)
 - Complex dependency management

 Docker solves this by: